A SHELL OF WHAT COULD BE

 AND KEEP UP TO DATE ON THE LATEST NEWS

-With the release of their full-length album ‘A Life to Come Renewed’, New Jersey trio The Finite Beings hit the music scene in a fresh new way.
-Taking some of the most impactful parts of the classic genre of music and mixing that familiar sound with their own unique alt-rock style, The Finite Beings have created something truly special to offer today’s music scene.
+With the release of their full-length album ‘A Life to Come Renewed’, New Jersey faith-driven alt/rock trio The Finite Beings hit the music scene in a new way.
+Taking some of the most impactful parts of the classic genre of music and mixing that familiar sound with their unique conscious style, The Finite Beings have created something truly special to offer today’s music scene.

-With Lush addicting guitar work and thunderous bass provided by Donny DePaola and Hunter Kino, the band's edgy, pop-infused approach to songwriting, combined with an honest poetic lyrical approach captures the aesthetic of well-known alternative rock anthems.
+With Lush addicting guitar work and thunderous bass provided by Donny DePaola and Hunter Kino, the band's edgy, authentic, and at times, deeply vulnerable approach to songwriting, captures the aesthetic of well-known alternative rock anthems.

 No one will deny the incredible impact that our current pandemic has had on all of us, and musicians were one of those who were hit the hardest, considering that all live shows across the globe vanished almost overnight.
 Suddenly, the world felt like it was no longer singing, and the nervous quiet vibe was permeating everything, and for a time, hope was not easy to find.
 Eventually, the world started to sing again, and artists started to show up with new music videos, live concerts from their homes, and now, with New Jersey’s own The Finite Beings with their latest inspired single The Virus, an infectious new rock ballad that aims to remind everyone that this too shall pass and that we will overcome this through learning to connect once again.